chanzo/script-launcher/src/README.md

 ```

 ### Interactive menu
 Use the **menu** section to create an interactive landing menu, so a new developer can get start on your project more easily.

-The value of the **description** keyword is used as a description of presented values.
-The value of the **separator** keyword takes a facultative String value that'll be use as the separator.
+* **description** keyword is used as a description of presented values.
+* **separator** keyword takes a facultative String value that'll be use as the separator.
 If omitted, the separator will be --------.

-Use `npm start menu` to ignore the `defaultScript` options value.
+Use `npm start menu` to ignore the `defaultScript` options value so the menu will be interactive.

 The **options.menu.timeout** can be used to auto close the menu after a specified time.
-Use the [Menu options](#menu-options) section for more information.
+Use the [Menu options](#menu-options) section for more information on the available options.

+After selecting your desired action you will be asked to save your selection.
+If you choose to do so, your selection will be saved in the `launcher-custom.json` file.

 **Run**: `npm start` to use this example.
 ``` JSON